ShashiChilukuri/Deep-Learning-Projects/README.md

 ![](1mg/nn.png)
   ## Artificial Neural network (ANN):
   ![](1mg/Simple_nn.png)
-  Create ANN using algorithms like gradient descent, back-propagation to train/validate/test the model
+  Create ANN using algorithms like gradient descent, back-propagation to train/validate/test the model.
   - Project: To predict Student Admission based on UCLA admission data
   - Project: To predict Bike-sharing patterns on a given day
   - Project: Classifying the movie review text using Sentiment Analysis